zwbetz-gh/zwbetz/content/blog/use-grep-to-recursively-search-for-text-for-a-given-file-extension/index.md

 ---
-title: "Use grep to recursively search for text for a given file extension"
+title: "Use Grep to Recursively Search for Text for a Given File Extension"
 date: 2018-08-22T14:19:00-05:00
 publishdate: 2018-08-22
 draft: false